ako/QueryApiBlogPost/readme.md

  ![][42]

 The java code to get the Dataset OQL, execute the OQL, and retrieve the Objects.
+You can use the *Core.createOQLTextGetRequestFromDataSet()* method to get te OQL query or the Dataset specified.

  ![][43]